It is a capital mistake to theorize before one has data. Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.

 Data Collection Experience

-1. the “niji VOICE” surveys (a series of web surveys on LGBT issues and the workplace environment, conducted almost annually from 2014 through 2020 by the certified nonprofit organization Nijiiro Diversity)
+2. The “niji VOICE” surveys (a series of web surveys of LGBTQ work and life in Japan, conducted almost annually since 2014 by the certified nonprofit organization Nijiiro Diversity)

 Sexual/Gender Minorities and Socioeconomic Inequality